Interesting Facts about Rajasthan

 - Bhangarh of Rajasthan is considered as the haunted town.
 Entry in the to

-- Rajasthan has third lowest literacy rank among all Indian States.
+- Rajasthan has fourth lowest literacy rank among all Indian States.
 Its literacy is staggering low at 67.06 % as per 2011 census.
-Only Arunachal Pradesh (2nd lowest) and Bihar (lowest) are poorer in literacy than Rajasthan.
+Only Arunachal Pradesh (3rd lowest), Telangana (2nd lowest) and Bihar (lowest) are poorer in literacy than Rajasthan.

 - Rajasthani handicrafts are famous all over the world.

 - Chakri, Khayal, Jhulan Leela, Ghoomar and Ganore are the popular folk dances of Rajasthan.

 - Economy of Rajasthan is driven by Agriculture mainly.
 Tourism is also a fast growing source of economy.